magerton/research-computing-bootcamp/reproducible-research-git-data-management.md

     + [Gentzkow and Shapiro *Lab Wiki*](https://github.com/gslab-econ/ra-manual/wiki)
     + [Gentzow and Shapiro *PDF Code and Data for the Social Sciences: A Practitioner's Guide*](https://web.stanford.edu/~gentzkow/research/CodeAndData.pdf)
     + [Knittel and Metaxoglou (2016) *Working with Data: Two Empiricists’ Experience*](https://doi.org/10.1515/jem-2016-0001)

-# Dealing with data using R's `data.table`

-I like R's `data.table` package if $<$ 2 billion rows

-- Highly optimized

-    + Much faster than `dplyr` if datasets are big (100k or more rows)

-- In-place updating

-    + `dplyr` and other packages copy dataframes if you modify them
-    + Big deal if memory is an issue

-- Parsimonious syntax

-- Tight connection to SQL

-- Joins

-    + really fast
-    + non-equi joins: `x.date <= y.date` or rolling joins (closest-to)

 # What is Git?